leangjia/blender_docs/trunk/blender_docs/manual/physics/rigid_body/introduction.rst

    :Menu:      :menuselection:`Object --> Rigid Body`

 Only mesh objects can be part of a rigid body simulation.
-To create rigid bodies, either click on *Rigid Body* button in the *Physics* tab of the Properties or use *Add Active*/*Add Passive* in the :menuselection:`Object --> Rigid Body` menu.
+To create rigid bodies, either click on the *Rigid Body* button in the *Physics* tab of the Properties or use *Add Active*/*Add Passive* in the :menuselection:`Object --> Rigid Body` menu.

-There are two types of rigid body: active and passive. *Active* bodies are dynamically simulated, while *passive* bodies remain static.
+There are two types of rigid bodies: active and passive. *Active* bodies are dynamically simulated, while *passive* bodies remain static.
 Both types can be driven by the animation system when using the *Animated* option.

 During the simulation,